cwfroom/SmallTools/README.md

 ## OhysTranslator - Chrome Extension

-Replace romanized anime titles on https://torrents.ohys.net/download/ with original Japanese to make them easier to read.
+Replace romanized anime titles on https://torrents.ohys.net/download/ with original Japanese to make the page easier to read.

 ## PixivLocator - iOS
 Open Pixiv in Chrome by Pixiv Illustration ID.

+## LineHighlighter - Window

+Highlight instructional text line by line so you won't miss a step